GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Introduction

 Second, while prior works have employed stochastic cloning or delayed-state EKF to handle TDCP measurements, the derivation of smoothing algorithms to refine past state estimates using all available data for post-processing has not been addressed.
 Recursive equations for fixed-interval smoothing~\cite{Rauch1965RTS} cannot be directly applied in the presence of delayed-state measurements, as the Markov assumptions underlying these equations are violated.

-Third, the effects of general and special relativity on GNSS signals and the local clocks of lunar satellites have not been adequately addressed in prior ODTS works.
-Relativistic effects induce coupling between orbital states and clock bias states, leading to systematic biases in measurements and estimated clock biases if not properly modeled~\cite{seyffert2025}.
-While the LuGRE mission synchronized its clock to GPS Time (GPST)~\cite{Konitzer2022LuGRE}, future lunar satellites aiming for high-precision PNT services will need to synchronize clocks to lunar-based reference time frames~\cite{Bourgoin_2025}, making accurate modeling of these relativistic effects essential.
+Third, the effects of general and special relativity on GNSS signals and the local clocks of lunar satellites have not been adequately addressed in prior GNSS-based lunar orbit determination and clock synchronization (ODTS) works.
+Relativistic effects induce coupling between orbital states and clock bias states, leading to systematic drift (in orders of $mu$ seconds per day) in estimated clock biases if not properly modeled~\cite{seyffert2025}.
+In addition, while the LuGRE mission synchronized its clock to GPS Time (GPST)~\cite{Konitzer2022LuGRE}, future lunar satellites aiming for high-precision PNT services will need to synchronize clocks to lunar-based reference time frames~\cite{Bourgoin_2025, Turyshev2026RelativisticTimescales, Kopeikin_2024}, making accurate conversions between these time scales essential.

 Finally, prior works generally assumed that plasmaspheric delays affecting GNSS signals propagating from Earth to lunar orbit above the ionosphere are negligible~\cite{Iiyama2024TDCPNavigation, Mina2025LCRNS}.
 Recent studies by the authors~\cite{Iiyama2025Iono_iongnss, iiyama2025iono_arxiv}, employing ray-tracing simulations with the Global Core Plasma Model (GCPM)~\cite{Gallagher2000GCPM}, demonstrate that these delays can reach several meters to over ten meters depending on geomagnetic and solar conditions.
 Such errors are non-negligible at the accuracy levels targeted by LANS and must be explicitly modeled and mitigated.